16-28 May 2023

 Funding

-Dublin Dance Festival is proudly supported by the Arts Council and Dublin City Council.
+Dublin Dance Festival is supported by The Arts Council and Dublin City Council.

 Project Arts Centre is proudly supported by The Arts Council and Dublin City Council.